 The Barataza Virtuoso is quite pricey, you can find it on Amazon, as well as specialty coffee retailers Coffee Bean Corral and Whole Latte Love.

-Another coffee website, The Coffee Concierge, gives it a 9 out of 10 stars.
-However, along with the grinder’s high price point, the reviewer also notes that the grinder is ill-suited for espresso, despite the manufacturer’s assurance.
+Along with the grinder’s high price point, the reviewer also notes that the grinder is ill-suited for espresso, despite the manufacturer’s assurance.
 The reviewer said: “[It] was not really possible for me to find the exact correct setting for espresso.
 Seven was too coarse [...]
 6 was too fine.”

 The Bodum Bistro is an electric burr coffee grinder with steel conical burrs that do not require sharpening.
 It features a push button design with a pre-set timer and an adjustable grind feature.